How to Address a Cover Letter for Internships

 What does a proper salutation look like?

-Next, include a greeting.
-The greeting is basically the formal “hello.”
-This isn’t an appropriate place to be cute or creative.
-Refrain from saying “Hey you!” or “Howdy!”
-The most appropriate option for a greeting is ‘Dear’, followed by the hiring manager’s full name.
-For example: “Dear Ms. Mary Johnson”.
+Next, you need a greeting—a more formal way to say, “Hello!”
+This isn’t the place to be cute or creative.
+Refrain from saying “Heya!” or “Howdy!”
+The most appropriate option for a greeting is “Dear,” followed by the hiring manager’s full name.
+For example: “Dear Ms. Mary Johnson.”
+After the name, use a comma or colon.

 Who is the contact person for your cover letter?

 The contact person on a cover letter will typically be a hiring manager or a recruiter.
-The hiring manager is an employee of the company.
-He or she is generally the person who requested to fill the position.
+The hiring manager works for the company to which you’re applying, and is typically the one who requested to fill the position in the first place.
 Many times, it’s also the person you’ll report to if you’re hired.

-Act and communicate professionally when speaking or emailing with the contact person.
-This is a key member of the recruitment process.
+Remember: Hiring managers and recruiters play a pivotal role in deciding who they want to interview.
+You want to act and communicate professionally when speaking or emailing with the contact person.
 If you do something unprofessional, rude, or pushy, you’ll kill your chances of being hired for an internship.
 That person will quickly tell their team, “This candidate is a no-go.”

 How do you figure out who the hiring manager and/or recruiter is for a position?